snehasunilsawant/Networking/README.md

   - Links (On the names) redirect to the person's profile page
   - Connect : Sends an invitation to the person.
 The invitation will apear on person's end.
 One invitation is accepted, the perso will now                be the logged user's friend/network

-4. User's Profile :
+4. User's Profile : Displays user's details (name , desc etc )

-  - Displays user's details (name , desc etc )
+5. Rule.
+User A will become friend with User B only when he accepts invitation.
+Otherwise Use A will be always be on invitation pool